-Narcissistic personality disorder treatment is centered around psychotherapy.
 There are no medications specifically used to treat narcissistic personality disorder.
-However, if you have symptoms of depression, anxiety or other conditions, medications such as antidepressants or anti-anxiety medications may be helpful.
+However, if you have symptoms of depression, anxiety or other conditions, medications such as antidepressants or anti-anxiety drugs may be helpful.

 - Ronningstam E. Narcissistic personality disorder: A clinical perspective.
 Journal of Psychiatric Practice.
 2011;17:89.